stewrav/oscon-git/README.md

 lots of lines
 in

-my file son tar i can chage tehm

-and it's awesome.
+my file so that I can change them and it's awesome.